Travel in Tibetan Areas

 You will see prayer flags in most Tibetan areas.
 Never step over these flags, even if they have fallen on the ground.
 Always lift flags up to talk under them.
 Never stand on flags and never stand on writing.
 Many rocks around rivers and religious sites are engraved with prayers.
 Do not stand on such things.
 Next, one should always remove headwear when entering a monastery.
 Finally, always remember to circle clockwise at Buddhist sites and counterclockwise at Bon sites (the pre-Buddhist indigenous religion of Tibet).

-Travel in Tibetan: The Question of the Weather
+Travel in Tibetan Area: The Question of the Weather

 The weather is unpredictable on most of the plateau, but contrary to popular opinion, the summer is not necessarily the best time to trek.
 Though the summer is certainly beautiful, the rainy season, which lasts from June until August, may through a wrench in your Tibet trekking plans!
 The early fall is a good time to plan treks because the heavy rains have abated and the winter cold has not yet arrived!
 The winters are extremely cold in most places, but snowfall is not guaranteed as the winters are quite dry.
 Please contact us for place specific information on weather conditions, but remember, it is difficult to plan around the weather!